mritunjaysharma394/vowpal-wiki/Input-format.md

 ## Format validation

-You can check that vw is correctly parsing your input by pasting a view lines into the [VW validator](http://hunch.net/~vw/validate.html).
+You can check that vw is correctly parsing your input by pasting a few lines into the [VW validator](http://hunch.net/~vw/validate.html).